5 Free Cognitive Assessments for Occupational Therapists

 Finding free cognitive assessments that are applicable for occupational therapists can be a challenge when you’re in a time crunch.

-Because of this, I did the research for you and found these easy to access cognitive assessments that can be quickly printed off when you’re in a pinch.
+Because of this, we did the research for you and found these easy to access cognitive assessments that can be quickly printed off when you’re in a pinch.

-These free assessments can be used in pretty much all adult-based settings, from acute care, to inpatient rehab, sub-acute rehab or outpatient, depending on what you’re looking to assess.
+These assessments can be used in pretty much all adult-based settings, from acute care, to inpatient rehab, sub-acute rehab or outpatient, depending on what aspect of cognition you’re looking to assess.

 1. The Saint Louis University Mental Status (SLUMS) Examination